metaopt/optree/docs/source/index.rst

 License
 -------

-TorchOpt is licensed under the Apache 2.0 License.
+OpTree is released under the Apache License 2.0.

+OpTree is heavily based on JAX's implementation of the PyTree utility, with deep refactoring and several improvements.
+The original licenses can be found at `JAX's Apache License 2.0 <https://github.com/google/jax/blob/HEAD/LICENSE>`_ and `Tensorflow's Apache License 2.0 <https://github.com/tensorflow/tensorflow/blob/HEAD/LICENSE>`_.